orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 contracts.
 More about this publication model can be found in the on-demand [publication model](publication-models#the-on-demand-publication-model)

-### Auditable feeds via user friendly explorer vs difficult to audit on-chain data
+### Auditable feeds via user friendly explorer vs Difficult to audit on-chain

 When something goes wrong with software, every user, including non-developers, should be able to audit all aspects of the processes involved— blockchain